-C. Todd Asbury, 42, has served as Executive Vice President, Chief Financial Officer, and Treasurer of both the Company and the Bank since May 2009.
-Mr. Asbury has served as Secretary of the Company and the Bank since May 2010.
+C. Todd Asbury, 44, has served as the Company and Bank's President and Chief Executive Officer since December 17, 2014.
+He had previously served as Executive Vice President, Chief Financial Officer, and Treasurer of both the Company and the Bank from May 2009 to December 2014.
+Mr. Asbury had served as Secretary of the Company and the Bank from May 2010 to December 2014.
 He served as Senior Vice President, Chief Financial Officer, and Treasurer of the Company and the Bank starting in December 2003.